EvSecDev/SCMP/README.md

 ## NOTES

+### Reload commands

+It is recommended to use some sort of pre-check/validation/test option for your first reload command for a particular config file.
+Something like `nginx -t` or `nft -f /etc/nftables.conf -c` ensures that the syntax of the file you are pushing is valid before enabling the new config.
+This also ensures that if the actual reload command (like `systemctl restart`) fails, that the system is left running the previously known-good config.

+If using the Deployer executable with the apparmor profile, it is recommended to either use one of the many sample reload command profiles or create your own.
+This adds an extra layer of security.
+Although, the default installation profile of confining sudo and which commands sudo can run (even if those commands themselves are unconfined) is safe enough for most purposes.
+If you do use the extra apparmor profiles, remember to append them to the existing Deployer apparmor profile to ensure they are protected from unauthorized writes.

 ### Warning about the known_hosts file

 Beware, using your existing known_hosts file from a standard SSH client is not recommended.